 Medical examination involving endoscopy can be particularly painful.
 However, a capsule endoscope can mitigate the insertion pain during diagnostic examination.
 In fact, simultaneous diagnosis and treatment of the affected part in vivo will be possible if the capsule endoscope will be equipped with a laser scalpel which can control beam patterns arbitrary.
 We think that iPMSEL can be used for this purpose in the future.

-Any 3D shape can be measured by the following simple procedure.
-Projecting periodic beam patterns such as multi points, stripes, and mesh patterns onto the object and taking pictures, then calculating the 3D shape from the distortion of the beam pattern.
-So far, we succeeded to emit such periodic beam patterns, including multi points and mesh patterns, from Static-iPMSEL device which emits static arbitrary beam patterns.
+3D shape can be measured by the following simple procedure.
+Projecting beam patterns such as multi dot, fringe, and mesh patterns onto the object and taking pictures, then calculating the 3D shape from the distortion of the beam pattern.
+So far, we succeeded to emit such beam patterns from Static-iPMSEL device which emits static arbitrary beam patterns.

 Static-iPMSEL device emits characters or even gray scale beam patterns, as shown in Fig. 4.
 Moreover, the beam patterns can be switched from the chip-scale device, as shown in the video of Arrayed-iPMSEL.
 Therefore, we think that they can be applied in small head-up displays where the number of beam patterns is limited, or in a chip-scale indicating device which indicates a variety of marks.